pyheight/ttk-file-explorer/README_EN.md

 <img align="right" height="96px" src="https://raw.githubusercontent.com/pyheight/ttk-file-explorer/main/images/icon.png" alt="" />

-ttk file explorer is an open-source, lightweight Windows file manager dedicated to GUI creation and application implementation.
+ttk file explorer is an open-source, lightweight *Windows* file manager dedicated to *GUI* creation and application implementation.
 Experience a simple operation interface, relying on the *tkinter* syntax and *ttkbootstrap* beautification library to ensure smooth and efficient file operation.

 # 🔥 Features

 > [!IMPORTANT]
-> Use tkinter to create stunning GUI® applications.
+> Use *tkinter* to create stunning *GUI* applications.

 - `Clean and beautiful` - Modern interface design with a focus on user interaction 🌟
 - `Lightweight and efficient` - Fast response, no cumbersome configuration, low resource usage 🍃